mehedimajumder11/rider-retention-analysis/README.md

 ## Business Problem

-Garibook observed changes in rider activity and wanted to understand:
+The organization observed changes in rider activity and wanted to understand:

 - Which riders are at risk?
 - What factors influence cancellations?